CYD-poolen/cyd.liu.se/Guides.md

 ## Accessing IDA and Lysator from CYD

 CYD-poolens' computers has the Application ThinLinc installed.
 ThinLinc is required in order to access the IDA systems from a remote location.
-This enables CYD-poolen users to work remotely with IDA or Lysator systems.
+This enables CYD-poolen users to work with applications that require a responsive graphical user interface remotely against IDA or Lysator systems.

 Guides for using ThinLinc on: